InfiniBlog

 In part, it’s because payments provide the foundation for a whole universe of financial services.
 As an embedded payments company, you have deep insight and data from a risk and underwriting perspective that can feed into a data profile that supports other extended services, such as risk modeling to help determine creditworthiness.

-As I stated recently, the monolithic value chain that was a “bank” is now being broken down into many discrete, a la carte services.
-Deloitte notes in a recent report that this “API-fication” of services is a result of several forces: the rise of cloud computing, a shift to more open banking services, and changing end user expectations (like mobile access, immediacy, and seamless cross-channel experiences).
+For example, the monolithic value chain that was a “bank” has been broken down into many discrete, a la carte services.
+Deloitte once referred to this trend as the “API-fication” of services.
+It’s a result of several forces: the rise of cloud computing, a shift to more open banking services, and changing end user expectations (like mobile access, immediacy, and seamless cross-channel experiences).

 These developments are the foundation for myriad new and inventive business models.
-Stripe hasn’t reinvented Wells Fargo or Visa.
-What it has done is taken these services and created a new way to access them (API layer, new permutations of the value chain), making them digestible, discrete, and available for integration.
+Stripe didn’t reinvent Wells Fargo or Visa.
+What it did do is take these services and create a new way to access them (API layer, new permutations of the value chain), making them digestible, discrete, and available for integration.

 What’s in it for the software-led payment companies?